derde/kjvtex/README.md

 ### Layout:
 * Verse numbering: check for collision with descender (e.g. g and j), or below top of ascender
 * Check for "overfull vbox" in xelatex log file for the job, and inspect each page and neighbouring pages for every report
+* Check for too much hyphenation (latex lurves hyphenation)
+* Check that all available space on the page is used (increase inter-line spacing as much as possible)
 ### Fonts:
 * Check font kerning: "Avith" in 1 Chronicles 1:46 - A and V should kern.
 Charis SIL does not include kerning, unless you edit it!
 * Check that bold fonts do appear (verse numbers, headings)
 * Check that italic fonts do appear (italicised words)
+* Check ligatures (ff, fi, ffi, ffl), that these do appear
+* Check font spacing in titles, e.g. Song of Solomon (must not use reduced spacing)
 ### Appearance:
 * Check register-true (text on front and back of page should be on the same line)
 ### Layout:
 * After psalm title indentation
-* Verse 2 of psalms indentation
+* Verse 2 of psalms indentation, especially when it is next to the drop-caps number

 # Afrikaans